Italian Chicken Soup

 Frequently Asked Questions:

-Can I use a different type of protein instead of chicken?
+Can I use raw chicken instead of cooked chicken?

 Can I make this soup ahead of time?